BLOG / How to Gamify Education: Tips and Tricks for Motivating Students

 The same strategy could be offered via an e-learning portal across a range of topics and use cases.
 It depends on whether an educator believes that monetary reward, or its equivalent, fits with the organization’s cultural values.

-Tips for Implementing Gamified Learning
+Tips for Implementing Gamified Education

 Before including gamification elements in your educational environment, it’s vital to ask a series of questions, the answers to which will shape course specifics.